Need a Winning Team?

 Born in Spain to Cuban parents and raised in South Florida, Leo brings a unique multicultural viewpoint to Magna.
 He has lived and worked in many cities across the US and Europe and is a bona fide language expert.
 His years of experience on both the client and contractor side of the language services business give him a unique first-hand perspective on the needs and concerns of all the parties involved.

-Lena is a Business Development Manager based in Magna’s Florida office, but started her seven-year career with Magna in Philadelphia.
+Lena is a Director of Business Development based in Magna’s Florida office, but started her seven-year career with Magna in Philadelphia.

 Prior to joining Magna, Lena worked with Outside Sales for Tom James High End Custom Men’s Manufacture.
 Here, she was able to use her Fashion Design/Marketing degree to help attorneys dress for success.